Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Experiments

 \subsection{Datasets and Preprocessing}

-The MolVAE was pretrained using 10,032,879 SMILES sequences obtained from ZINC database~\cite{irwin2005zinc}, and then the ExpVAE and MolVAE were jointly trained using the L1000 dataset \cite{SUBRAMANIAN20171437}, which was a collective repository of transcriptional responses of human cell lines to drug exposures.
+The MolVAE was pretrained using 10,032,879 SMILES sequences obtained from the ZINC database~\cite{irwin2005zinc}, and then the ExpVAE and MolVAE were jointly trained using the L1000 dataset \cite{SUBRAMANIAN20171437}, which was a collective repository of transcriptional responses of human cell lines to drug exposures.
 We extracted the expression profiles of cell lines treated by 10$\mu$M drug concentration for 24 hours.
 To streamline the data, technical replicates were averaged.
 As a result, we obtained drug-induced expression profiles spanning 6,549 drugs and 164 cell lines.
 The refined dataset comprised a total of 86,400 expression profiles across 978 landmark genes to fine-tune the dual VAEs.
 In addition, to evaluate the binding affinity of generated molecules toward target proteins, we collected co-crystal structures of the ten protein–ligand complexes from the RCSB Protein Data Bank.
 Protein structures were preprocessed using the LePro tool (http://www.lephar.com/), and molecular docking was performed with the LeDock tool.
 For performance evaluation, we used the expression profiles induced by the genetic perturbation of ten commonly target genes associated with the treatment of cancers.
 Among them, eight genes (AKT1, AKT2, AURKB, CTSK, EGFR, HDAC1, MTOR, and PIK3CA) were knockdown, and two genes (SMAD3 and TP53) were over-expressed.
 To evaluate the generated molecules, we obtained known ligands that have been confirmed to target these proteins from the Drug Target Commons (DTC) database~\cite{tang2018drug}.
-We compute the performance metrics between these known ligands and generated molecules.
+We computed the performance metrics between these known ligands and generated molecules.